 Features of Nest 3rd Gen Thermostat

 - Self-learning – is the crème de la crème of Nest 3rd Gen. Being a programmable thermostat, it saves your time and effort involved in manually feeding the temperature preferences.
-Just install Nest and leave it on its own.
-For instance, if you regularly go to bed at 10 pm or so, Nest learns that and starts turning the system off around that time.
+This is great for caregivers who are not present at their loved-ones homes to make adjustments to the thermostat in person.
+Caregivers need to install the Nest just once and the device takes over from there.
+For instance, if the care-recipient or loved-one regularly goes to bed at 10 pm or so, the Nest thermostat learns that and starts turning the system off around that time.
 For seniors who often forget to adjust the thermostat before bedtime, this is a valuable feature.
 Before long you’re saving some serious bcks and you don’t even have to touch the Nest.

 - Energy Savings – is the next attractive feature of Nest smart thermostat.
 In fact, Nest claims that their thermostat can give an energy saving of 10% to 12% on heating bills and 15% on cooling bills.
 For retired seniors on fixed income, this is a meaningful savings.
 And, it means Nest can pay for itself in less than two years.

 - EarlyOn – Want to wake up to a warm house when the temperature outside is chilly?
 The Early-on feature will get that done for you.
 It combines thermostat’ schedule, outdoor temperature, and time-to-temp knowledge.
 For example, if you want 70°F at 6:00 am, then Nest starts HVAC at 5:30 am to achieve the desired temperature at 6:00 am.
 Caregivers can rest assured that their loved-ones are always comfortable, and not suffering from too cold or too hot indoor temperatures.